OUI MANSLAUGHTER & MOTOR VEHICLE HOMICIDE

 Penalties for reckless homicide by motor vehicle include the following:

 - Up to 5 years imprisonment;

 - Fines up to $3,000;

 - Or both.

 As with the misdemeanor motor vehicle homicide, pretrial diversion may be an option depending on the facts of your case.
-The lawyers at The Law Offices of Joseph D. Bernard will advocate on your behalf in order to obtain the most favorable outcome possible.
+The lawyers at the Bernard Defense Team will advocate on your behalf in order to obtain the most favorable outcome possible.